 - (Optional) Strain through a fine mesh sieve or nut milk bag for a smoother lemonade.

-- In a large pitcher, pour in the blueberry puree, lemon juice, and remaining 3 cups of water.
+- In a large pitcher, pour in the blueberry syrup you just made, lemon juice, and remaining 3 cups of water.
 Stir well.

 - Pour over ice, garnish as you like, and enjoy.
-I love adding a pinch of sea salt to each glass - it brings out all the flavor.
+I love adding a pinch of sea salt to each glass—it brings out all the flavor.
+See Notes for topping ideas.

 Notes